 IPTV OTT Encoding & Streaming

-Webcam and Screenshare
+Webcam and Screen Sharing Capture

-Capture from Webcam or Video Capture Cards on Windows
+Webcam Video Capture Devices on Windows

 In IPVTL channel settings, select dshow as the source type and click ... to select and preview the available video and audio capture devices.